-A Core Property strategy may pursue its investment objective by utilizing a fund of funds approach, which includes investments in various funds that invest directly in commercial real estate properties.
+A Core Property strategy may pursue its investment objective by utilizing a fund-of-funds approach, including investments in various funds directly investing in commercial real estate properties.
 The primary investments will be in domestic, open-end funds focused on core real estate properties.
 Core real estate properties are high-quality, income-generating office and industrial properties, leased or pre-leased to creditworthy companies and governmental entities.
 The strategy is also permitted to invest in less liquid strategies and properties focused on value-added and opportunistic real estate.
 Value-added and opportunistic investment strategies offer the potential for higher returns, often entail some amount of illiquidity, and are typically perceived as having a higher risk profile than core investment strategies.
 The benchmark for this portfolio will be the NCREIF Property Index.